My Bikepacking Gear List

 When I mount my tent to the handlebars, I use the Salsa Anything Cradle

-24oz insulated water bottles made in Colorado by Polar Bottle
+Bottles: I use mix of 24oz insulated water bottles by Polar Bottle and Stainless Steel BIVO bottles

-For the Tour Divide I used the Sawyer Mini water filter attached to the hose on my water bladder
+I sometimes use the Sawyer Mini water filter attached to the hose on my water bladder

 I use the Garmin Inreach Messenger for remote adventures when I don’t have cell coverage